I Will Always Love You (Whitney Houston recording): Background

 Though initially chosen for The Bodyguard, after British singer Paul Young recorded "What Becomes of the Brokenhearted" for another film, Houston and Costner dropped suggestions of recording it for the movie.

 In April 1991, Houston announced that she was to co-star with Kevin Costner in a film titled The Bodyguard.
 The decision to do the film by Houston initially "didn't impress" Clive Davis, the head of Houston's record label Arista, describing the film's first draft of the script as a "pure thriller", later admitting that he was "nervous" of the film's aspects and what it would do for Houston's film career.
-Due to Houston's worldwide fame as a music superstar, Davis felt the idea of Houston doing the film "without really previously ever testing her acting chops, it was speculative.
+Due to Houston's worldwide fame as a music superstar, Davis felt the idea of Houston doing the film "without really previously ever testing her acting chops... was speculative.
 It was risky.
 You don't come fully confident that she can do everything.
 And will the script be up to the mettle of somebody who would become the best-selling vocalist of all time?"
-Davis wrote a letter to Costner and the film's producers where he told them of his concern of having Houston in the film without any music.
-Costner agreed with Davis and Houston, in a deal with the film's distributor, Warner Bros.
+Davis wrote a letter to the film's producers, which included Costner, where he told them of his concern of having Houston in the film without any music.
+The producers agreed with Davis and Houston, in a deal with the film's distributor, Warner Bros.
 Pictures, signed a deal for control of the soundtrack album and back royalties from each sale the album would make.
-Houston eventually agreed to record six songs, four of which would be prominently featured in scenes on the film.
-According to Canadian producer David Foster, he met Costner at the premier of his 1990 film, Dances with Wolves and told him that he would be the right man to produce the soundtrack for the film.
+Houston eventually agreed to record six songs, five of which would be prominently featured in scenes on the film.
+According to Canadian producer David Foster, he met Costner at the premier of his 1990 film, Dances with Wolves and claimed Costner told him that he would be the right man to produce the soundtrack for the film.